-If you’re looking for a place to have a nice romantic dinner with your significant other, something to make them feel really special, or just a little something to say “I love you”, look no further than these local Wallingford establishments:
+In addition to the post I did yesterday, if you’re looking for other places to have a nice romantic dinner with your significant other, something to make them feel really special, or just a little something to say “I love you”, look no further than these local Wallingford establishments:

-Laskara Restaurant, 295 Parker Farms Road, 203-679-0844 – Valentine’s Day dinner served all day, call for reservations.
+Laskara Restaurant, 295 Parker Farms Road, 203-679-0844 – Valentine’s Day dinner served all day, limited menu, call for reservations.
 All diners receive complimentary chocolate covered strawberries. www.laskararestaurant.com

 Wallingford Flower Shoppe, 190 Center Street, 203-265-1514 – Valentine’s Day roses available, “It’s like a kiss that lasts all week”.
 Call to order today or order online at www.wallingfordflower.com